pauljickling/notes/devops/aws/ec2.md

 If the pem file is too permissive you will need to `chmod 600 <file address>` and `chmod 700 <file address>` before you can connect via SSH.

+## Serving a Web Page

+To access a web application you have setup on your EC2 instance you need to make sure you have a TCP connection with a port range that includes the port your application is running.
+Then you go type <IPv4 address>:<port number> in your browser's URL bar to access.